Drive By (album)

-Drive By is the seventh album by Australian improvised music trio The Necks first released on the Fish of Milk label in 2003 and later on the ReR label internationally.
+Drive By is the eleventh album by Australian improvised music trio The Necks (their seventh excluding live and soundtrack albums).
+It was first released on the Fish of Milk label in 2003 and later on the ReR label internationally.
 The album features a single hour-long track, titled "Drive By", performed by Chris Abrahams, Lloyd Swanton and Tony Buck.

 Reception

 The Guardian review likened the album to "an hour-long ride through William Gibson territory in a sleek limo, blurred shapes barely visible through the tinted windows" and that The Necks "have created a method of performing that transcends style while retaining meaning - in the most stylish way possible".
 The album won the ARIA Music Awards Best Jazz album in 2004.